zeta1999/korali/source/modules/solver/integrator/README.rst

 **************************
-quadrature
+integrator
 **************************

-Here goes the description of the new solver module: quadrature
+Here goes the description of the new solver module: integrator

 You can add code: